dannybloe/dzVents/README.md

     end
 }
 ```

-So, you add a little bit of code *around* your original logic (you return a Lua table).
-So this module return a table with three keys:
+Simply said, if you want to turn your existing script into a script that can be used with dzVents, you put it inside the execute function.

+So, the module returns a table with these sections (keys):

-* **on**: This is a table (or array) with **one or more** trigger events.
-It is either:
+* **on**: (don't confuse this with **on**/off, it's like: **on** < some event > **execute** < code >).
+This is a table (or array) with **one or more** trigger events:
-    * the name of your device between string quotes. **You can use the asterisk (\*) wild-card here e.g. `PIR_*` or `*_PIR` .** Note that in one cycle several devices could have been updated.
+    * The name of your device between string quotes. **You can use the asterisk (\*) wild-card here e.g. `PIR_*` or `*_PIR` .** Note that in one cycle several devices could have been updated.
 If you have a script with a wild-card trigger that matches all the names of these changed devices, then this script will be executed *for all these changed devices*.
-    * the index of your device (the name may change, the index will usually stay the same),
+    * The index of your device (the name may change, the index will usually stay the same),
-    * the string or table 'timer' which makes the script execute every minute (see the section **timer trigger options** below).
+    * The string or table 'timer' which makes the script execute every minute (see the section **timer trigger options** [below](#timer-trigger-options)).
     * Or a **combination**.

-    So you can put as many triggers in there as you like and only if one of those is met, then the execute part is executed by dzVents.
+    So you can put as many triggers in there as you like and only if one of those is met, then the **execute** part is executed by dzVents.
 * **active**: this can either be:
 	* a boolean value (true or false, no quotes!).
 When set to false, the script will not be called.
 This is handy for when you are still writing the script and you don't want it to be executed just yet or when you simply want to disable it.
 	* A function returning true or false.
 The function will receive the domoticz object with all the information about you domoticz instance: `active = function(domoticz) .... end`.
 So for example you could check for a Domoticz variable or switch and prevent the script from being executed. **However, be aware that for *every script* in your scripts folder, this active function will be called, every cycle!!
 So, it is better to put all your logic in the execute function instead of in the active function.** Maybe it is better to not allow a function here at all... /me wonders.
 * **execute**: This is the actual logic of your script.
 You can copy the code from your existing script into this section.
-What is special is that dzVents will pass the domoticz object and for device triggers, the device that caused the trigger to be executed.
-These two objects are all you need to access all the data that Domoticz exposes to the event scripts.
-They also have all the methods needed to modify devices in Domoticz like modifying switches or sending notifcations. *There shouldn't be any need to manipulate the commandArray anymore.* (If there is a need, please let me know and I'll fix it).
+What is special is that dzVents will pass the [domoticz object](#domoticz-object-api) and, for device triggers, the actual [device](#device-object-api) causing the script to be called.
+These two objects are all you need to access almost everything in your Domoticz system including all methods to manipulate them like modifying switches or sending notifications. *There shouldn't be any need to manipulate the commandArray anymore.* (If there is a need, please let me know and I'll fix it).
 More about the domoticz object below.

-**Note: if you have a script with *both a device trigger and a timer trigger* then only in the case of when a device update occurs, the changed device is passed into the execute function.
-When the timer triggers the script then this second parameter is `nil`.** You will have to check for this situation in you script.
+**Note**: if you have a script with *both a device trigger and a timer trigger* then only in the case of when a device update occurs, the changed device is passed into the execute function.
+When the timer triggers the script then this second parameter is `nil`.
+You will have to check for this situation in you script.

 *timer* trigger options
 -------------